With Kyrie Irving As No. 1 Priority, Celtics Should Trade Marcus Smart Or Terry Rozier, Per ‘Bleacher Report’

 The Boston Celtics currently have one of the most talented rosters in the league.
-The nearing return of Kyrie Irving and Gordon Hayward undeniably makes the Celtics a more dangerous team, and as of now, they are the top favorite NBA team to become the new ruler of the LeBron James-less Eastern Conference.
+The return of Kyrie Irving and Gordon Hayward undeniably makes the Celtics a more dangerous team, and as of now, they are the favorite NBA team to become the new ruler of the LeBron James-less Eastern Conference.
 Before the 2018-19 NBA season officially starts, Celtics Head Coach Brad Stevens will need to figure out who will be in the starting lineup and who will be demoted to the bench.

 Brad Stevens is aware of the good problem he’s about to face, but it will be a matter of time before he and the Celtics’ organization make a tough decision.
 When the 2019 NBA free agency begins next July, two of the Celtics point guards will be hitting the open market.
-Kyrie Irving could exercise his player option to become an unrestricted free agent while Terry Rozier is set to become a restricted free agent if the Celtics will not offer him a contract extension before the October deadline.
+Kyrie Irving could exercise his player option to become an unrestricted free agent, while Terry Rozier is set to become a restricted free agent if the Celtics will not offer him a contract extension before the October deadline.

 Though rumors continue to circulate that Kyrie Irving will be leaving the Celtics to team up with Minnesota Timberwolves superstar Jimmy Butler, the team’s No. 1 priority next offseason is still to convince him to stay long-term in Boston.
 According to Dan Favale of Bleacher Report, the Celtics shouldn’t think of letting Irving go.
 Instead, they should find a new home for Marcus Smart or Terry Rozier.